 EXEMPT STATUS: Exempt

 The Coordinator of Academic Advising coordinates a broad range of support activities to assure student success such as campus advising services, High School Completion, transfer services and retention.
 Key responsibilities consist of developing a campus wide advising program, coordinating the delivery of advising services with other campus programs, and providing direct support for areas such as High School Completion, Transfer Advising, Program Advising, International Student Advising and part-time Academic Advising Specialists at off-site locations.

-3. Provide direct support for students in special programs such as High School Completion or International Students.
+3. Provides direct support for students in special programs such as High School Completion or International Students.
 Evaluate students' academic history, develop academic goals, evaluate students' transcripts, and advise into appropriate programs/courses.
 Introduce students to resources available through the college.

-10. Provide general advising services when needed.
+10. Provides general advising services when needed.

-12. Perform related duties as assigned.
+12. Performs related duties as assigned.

 Work is typically performed in an office environment.
 Occasional evening and weekend hours may be required.

 Travel between campuses and various remote sites requires the ability to drive and use of a personal vehicle.
 Occasional lifting of boxes for presentations, which may weigh up to 50 lbs.
 Long hours of standing on concrete floors during advising fairs and recruitment activities.